Singapore: a city for people aging gracefully

-We conducted ethnographic research and participatory design workshops, as part of a drive to develop design-led innovation for the health industry and
+We conducted ethnographic research and participatory design workshops, as part of a drive to develop design-led innovation for the health industry.

 3 things to know

-Singapore is proactively addressing the problems of rapidly aging society.
+Singapore is proactively addressing the problems of a rapidly aging society

 We explored what is like to grow older in Singapore today, carrying out contextual interviews and shadowing with elderly people, their carers, and people with the healthcare industry.